Sotheby's Asia sales net $411 mln amid market turmoil

 "In the now truly international marketplace of Hong Kong, collectors from all over Asia, in particular Greater China ... have competed with one another and with Western collectors for this group of choice works," said Patti Wong, Sotheby's Asia Chairman, in a statement.

-The tally was lower than Sotheby's spring Hong Kong sales in April, however, that netted $447 million from 3,600 lots, while rivals Christie's hammered off $469 million worth of luxury goods in the same Hong Kong season and faces a potentially stiff test in its upcoming autumn Asia auctions.
+The tally was lower than Sotheby's spring Hong Kong sales in April, however, that netted $447 million from a smaller pool of 3,400 lots, while rivals Christie's hammered off $469 million worth of luxury goods in the same Hong Kong season and faces a potentially stiff test in its upcoming autumn Asia auctions.

-Nevertheless, Sotheby's said it was the first time annual sales in Hong Kong had reached $1 billion, underscoring Asia's increasingly vital role for revenue generation in global art.
+Nevertheless, Sotheby's said it was the first time annual sales in Hong Kong had exceeded $1 billion, underscoring Asia's increasingly vital role for revenue generation in global art.

 Of all the artwork on sale, Chinese and Asian contemporary art struggled the most, with unsold rates of over 20 percent, including works sourced from the respected collection of avant-garde Chinese art owned by Belgian billionaire Guy Ullens.